The Bankrate promise

 Washington hit-and-run laws

-If you break the Washington hit-and-run law, your license can be revoked for up to one year.
-And when you can drive again, you should expect some challenges with your car insurance company.
-After a hit-and-run in Washington, insurance gets harder to come by and significantly more expensive, as you will now be considered a high-risk driver.
+When you can drive again, you may experience some challenges related to your car insurance.
+After a hit-and-run in Washington, insurance can be harder to come by and may be significantly more expensive, particularly if you are classified as a high-risk driver.

 How hit-and-runs impact car insurance rates in Washington

-Four things to do after a hit-and-run in Washington
+4 things to do after a hit-and-run in Washington

 Will insurance cover a hit-and-run?